Marco Gonzales: 2015

 Having struggled with a shoulder injury for much of the 2015 season, Gonzales totaled 13 starts and 64 innings with Memphis, allowing a 5.20 ERA with 81 hits and a .315 batting average against.
 His record was 1–4.
 The Cardinals activated him with the roster expansion on September 1.
 He made his first major league appearance and start of the season against the Washington Nationals that day, allowing four runs in less than three innings.
 Prior to the 2016 season, Baseball America ranked him as the fifth-best prospect in the Cardinals' system.

 2016

-He was sidelined on April 13, 2016, after a diagnosis on a torn ulnar collateral ligament in his left elbow.
+Gonzales was sidelined on April 13, 2016, after a diagnosis on a torn ulnar collateral ligament in his left elbow.
 The injury required Tommy John surgery in April 2016, putting Gonzales out for the entire 2016 season.
 He was ranked the seventh-best prospect in the Cardinals' organization.

 2017

 Gonzales was recalled on June 13, 2017, to start Game 2 of a doubleheader against the Milwaukee Brewers.
 It was his first start in the majors since September 1, 2015.